-- 1. integrate the insights of liberation theologies into their vocational leadership practice in a way that demonstrates constructive engagement with key thinkers, ideas, and sociopolitical and historical contexts out of which liberation theologies emerge; and - 2. apply the field of public theology to their own ministerial or vocational context in a way that demonstrates a critical analysis of and reflection on the field and its various expressions as well as its relevance to the practice of ministry.
+- integrate the insights of liberation theologies into their vocational leadership practice in a way that demonstrates constructive engagement with key thinkers, ideas, and sociopolitical and historical contexts out of which liberation theologies emerge; and - 2. apply the field of public theology to their own ministerial or vocational context in a way that demonstrates a critical analysis of and reflection on the field and its various expressions as well as its relevance to the practice of ministry.

-Learning Outcome # Courses Courses Formation 1 FL5001 The Formed and Transformed Leader Contextualization 1 CC5001 Engaging a Multifaith World Core Subtotal 2 8 credits Leadership Capacity 5 TR5001 Public Theology TR5002 Theologies of Liberation Two DMin level courses or independent studies (as approved by advisor) DM5300 DMin Practicum Integration 2 DM5201 Research Tools and Proposal DM5400 DMin Dissertation Concentration Subtotal 7 28 credits Degree Total 9 36 credits
+Primary Outcome # Courses Courses Formation 1 FL5001 The Formed and Transformed Leader World Religions 1 CC5001 Engaging a Multifaith World Religious Leadership and Practice 1 DM5300 DMin Practicum Concentration 4 TR5001 Public Theology TR5002 Theologies of Liberation Two DMin level courses or independent studies (as approved by advisor) Research and Communication 2 DM5201 Research Tools and Proposal DM5400 DMin Dissertation Degree Total 9 36 credits